snltd/wavefront-sdk/README.md

 ## Examples

 First, let's list the IDs of the users in our account.
-The `list()` method will return a `Wavefront::Response::User` object with a list of items.
-Most response classes behave this way.
+The `list()` method will return a `Wavefront::Response` object.
+This in turn contains `Wavefront::Type::Status` and `Wavefront::Type::Response` objects, which can be accessed with the `status` and `response` methods respectively.

 ```ruby
 # Define our API endpoint.
 (This is not a valid token!)